janardanchavan/Docker-MySQL-Wordpress-Project/README.md

 Hi All,

-Here is my first docker project developed after a docker training conducted by Mr. Vimal Daga.
+Here I am sharing my docker project developed after attending a docker training conducted by Mr. Vimal Daga.

 Usually bulding a web development environment is a long journey with Multi-tier environment.
 For example, creating a web server, database server, etc. Creating all these manually takes a long time.
 However, using docker technology we can create all this within a matter of seconds.